AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP +30. | 5
+For every support Valkyrie whose type is the same as the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
-When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
-Triggering it again refreshes its duration. | 15
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Mad King's Mask | The Lonely Moon
+Early | Veil of Tears | The Lonely Moon
-Mid | Veil of Tears / Pseudo Miracle / Memory or Feast of Emptiness | Falling in Past Light Late | Key to the Deep | Falling in Past Light
+Mid | Mad King's Mask / Pseudo Miracle / Memory or Feast of Emptiness | Falling in Past Light Late | Key to the Deep | Falling in Past Light

 !!! note